 Nic Bevacqua was hired as an assistant men's lacrosse coach at CSU-Pueblo in the summer of 2016.
 Bevacqua joined the Pack after spending the past four seasons as a volunteer assistant coach at Colorado College.
 During his time with the Tigers, Bevacqua helped lead the Tigers to NCAA Tournament appearances in 2013, 2014 and 2015.

-In 2013, Bevacqua co-founded High Altitude Lacrosse, a high school and youth elite lacrosse club, in Colorado Springs, Colo.
+Bevacqua is the founder of Blue Label Lacrosse Club, a non profit 501c3 club for southern Colorado and Colorado Springs area .
 Since 2014, Bevacqua has worked as an assistant coach for Team Colorado in the Brine All-American Lacrosse National Classic.
 He also serves as an assistant coach for the Philippines Lacrosse Association.

-As a player, Bevacqua competed for Stevenson University in Owings Mills, Md.
+As a player, Bevacqua competed for the No. 1 ranked Stevenson University in Owings Mills, Md.
 As a senior captain in 2009, Bevacqua was named a USILA Second-Team All-American and a Capital Athletic Conference First-Team All-Conference member.
+He helped lead the Mustangs to their first FinalFour appearance in 2009.
 Bevacqua was also selected to compete in the USILA North/South All-Star Game in 2009.
 In 2007, he garnered CAC Second-Team All-Conference accolades.
 Bevacqua earned a bachelor’s degree in interdisciplinary studies from Stevenson in 2009.